DocSpring/docspring-go/docs/ClientAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiCreateHTMLTemplateRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiCreateHtmlTemplateRequest struct via the builder pattern

 Name | Type | Description  | Notes